phimage/Alamofire-Prephirences/README.md

 - Add `pod 'Alamofire-Prephirences'` to your `Podfile` and run `pod install`.

 *Don't forget to add `use_frameworks!` to the end of the `Podfile`.*

+## Using Carthage ##
+[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager for Objective-C and Swift.

+1. Add the project to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).

+    ```
+    github "phimage/Alamofire-Prephirences"
+    ```

+2. Run `carthage update` and follow [the additional steps](https://github.com/Carthage/Carthage#getting-started) in order to add Alamofire-Prephirences to your project.

 # Licence #
 ```